X

 We built IsItWP’s free WordPress security scanner to help you scan your website for known malware and hacks.
 It also checks your domain status with top search engines.

 Our security scanner is powered by Sucuri.
 They offer the best WordPress security firewall.
-We use their services on our website, and we highly recommend that you do too if you’re serious about your website security.
+We use their services on our website, and we highly recommend that you do, too if you’re serious about your website security.

-The importance of WordPress Security
+The Importance of WordPress Security

 Because WordPress is the most popular website builder in the world, it’s no surprise that WordPress sites are favorite targets for hackers and spammers.